-As reflected in the assigned Asset Risk score of a2, the group has a low risk profile, characterised by its large exposures to the residential home loan market (around 50% of its loan book as of YE 2020), which are predominantly domestic and secured (by physical property or by a guarantee).
+As reflected in the assigned Asset Risk score of a2, the group has a low risk profile, characterised by its large exposures to the residential home loan market (around 50% of its loan book as of H1 2021), which are predominantly domestic and secured (by physical property or by a guarantee).

 Credit Mutuel Alliance Federale's cost of risk surged to 55 bps of customer loans in 2020 versus 27 bps in 2019.
-Loan loss provisions rose to \leq 2,377 million compared to \leq 1,061 million a year earlier.
-They included forward-looking provisions of \leq 1,354 million, representing 57% of total loan-loss provisions, in anticipation of future losses linked to the deterioration of operating conditions in certain sectors.
-Loans to SMEs are likely to generate greater losses in a downturn.
-In addition, consumer credit, representing 10% of the group's consolidated loan portfolio, might generate higher credit losses in the current uncertain economic environment.
+This included forward-looking provisions representing 57% of total loan-loss provisions, in anticipation of future losses linked to the deterioration of operating conditions in certain sectors.
+In H1 2021, Credit Mutuel Alliance Federale cost of risk went down to 9 bps compared to 50 bps in H1 2020.
+The decline in the cost of risk was mainly driven by loan loss provision releases due to decrease in stage 2 loans due to an improved macroeconomic outlook and although the stock of stage 2 provisions on sectors identified as vulnerable remained broadly unchanged.

-Nonetheless, the Covid crisis has not yet resulted in a material wave of defaults/likely defaults at French SMEs and households.
-CMAF reported a lower problem loan ratio of 2.9% as of year-end 2020 compared to 3.1% as of the end of 2019, which essentially reflects in fact a material increase in loan balances.
+Credit Mutuel Alliance Federale reported a lower problem loan ratio of 2.8% as of year-end H1 2021 compared to 2.9% as at YE 2020, essentially reflecting a material increase in loan balances.

 Credit costs have consistently represented less than 25% of Credit Mutuel Alliance Federale's pre-provision income since 2011 and less than 20% since 2015.
-Credit costs increased 2020 and represented 42% of pre-provision income under our calculations.
-The bank did not disclose any guidance on provisions for 2021, but we believe they will decrease to levels much below those recorded in 2020.
+Credit costs increased in 2020 and represented 42% of pre-provision income under our calculation and went down to 6% in H1 2021.
+The bank did not disclose any guidance on provisions for 2021, but we believe they will remain at levels much below those recorded in 2020.

-Exhibit 5 Credit costs surged in 2020, reflecting the unprecedented macroeconomic shock Loan-loss provisions/pre-provision income
+Exhibit 5 Loan-loss provisions/pre-provision income

-Sources: Moody's Investors Service and bank reports
+Source: Moody's Investors Service and bank reports